fyvfyv/challenges/README.md

 Firstly, value of `innerHTML` is `DOMString`, whereas value of `createElement` is an `Element`.
 It means, that `createElement` provides more powerful tools to work with nodes.
 We can save events, links to `Element`, when create it.
-It could be simpler, if we work with a big amount of nodes.
+It could be useful, if we work with a big amount of nodes.
 Also, `innerHTML` can't be used with users data.
 There are potentially security risks.
 Otherwise, in some cases `innerHTML` can be shorter and works faster.
 But generally, `createElement` is much faster.